Hawaii Hiking Tips

 Hawaii Hiking Tips for Newcomers

 Hawaii offers some of the most beautiful hiking trails anywhere in the world; but the beauty of the Hawaiian landscape is accompanied by realities of nature which require preparedness so that the nature hike can be enjoyable and safe.
 The natural beauty of the islands can become a distraction when you are off on a hike and experience majestic scenery and awe inspiring solitude.
-To be prepared, you should keep a few things in mind, and also pack the necessary gear.
+To be prepared, here are some Hawaii hiking tips that you should follow.

 The Hawaiian Islands have a variety of great and picturesque trails ranging from easy to extremely difficult and that go over a wide range of terrain.
 You can find out which ones you’d like to take by checking out the State of Hawaii Department of Land and Natural Resources (DLNR) website to get information on most trails.
 This is a great place to start when preparing for your hike.

 Avoid bad weather conditions by keeping a close eye on weather forecasts before (and during) your hike.
 Don’t hike when the weather is heavily foggy or raining—trails become muddy and slippery and visibility is greatly reduced.
 Typically, the prospect of rain would be your foremost weather concern.
 If you hike at higher altitudes, like on Haleakala or other higher volcanic peaks, you might have to dress for significantly colder and sometimes freezing weather.

 It is enticing to take a solo hike in Hawaii.
 But hiking alone can pose some problems.
 Even with experience, hiking by yourself in an unfamiliar environment can be hazardous.
 Having a companion offers the security of having someone to help you in emergencies.